tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 Bug #54784 - P3 enhancement

 ##Ruling
-Follow the User�s Guide instructions to get familiar with the Apache JMeter.
+Follow the User's Guide instructions to get familiar with the Apache JMeter.
 Get familiar with the distributing testing, recording tests.
 Review the JUnit Sampler and Access Log Sampler sections Follow the steps (if applicable) described in The Contributors Tech Guide [e.g. Sending in Patches](https://www.apache.org/dev/contributors)